gtedaldi/gtedaldi/README.md

 ## Hi there 👋

-The best are with CPS.
+The best are with CPS
 Computer Science @ DII.
+... and this branch IS the clone.

 <!--
 **gtedaldi/gtedaldi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.